A Theory of Ex Post Rationalization: Introduction

 A utility function takes as arguments $a_1$, $a_2$, and $s$.
 The agent's \emph{material utility function} is denoted $u$.
 The agent may adopt any utility function in the set $\mathcal{V}$, which we call \emph{rationales}. $u$ and $\mathcal{V}$ are primitives of the model.
 We assume that $u \in \mathcal{V}$.

-We start by describing the agent's choice from menu $A_2(a_1)$, after having chosen $a_1$ from menu $A_1$ and learned that the state is $s$.
-The agent maximizes a weighted sum of his material utility and a regret term that is assessed according to the agent's chosen rationale.
-Formally, the agent chooses action $a_2$ from menu $A_2(a_1)$ and rationale $v$ from $\mathcal{V}$ to maximize \textit{total utility}, that is
+We start by describing the agent's choice from menu $A_2(a_1,s)$, after having chosen $a_1$ from menu $A_1$ and learned that the state is $s$.
+The agent chooses action $a_2$ from menu $A_2(a_1,s)$ and rationale $v$ from $\mathcal{V}$ to maximize \textit{total utility}, that is where $\gamma \in [0,1]$ is the weight on \emph{rationalization utility}.
+Rationalization utility measures how close $(a_1,a_2)$ is to the \textit{ex post} optimum under the chosen rationale $v$.
+By construction, rationalization utility is no more than $0$.